 The PG3250's dry weight of 87 lbs lets you use its power anywhere needed.
-Additionally, the generator’s mobility is also improved by its open frame design, as it can be easily grabbed and displaced.
+Moreover, grabbing and moving this product is made even easier by its open frame design.

-Accessory-wise, along with the previously mentioned features, the Pulsar PG3250 also comes with the basic documentation and an owner's manual (opens in a new tab), allowing you to start it right away.
+As for its accessories, apart from the previously mentioned features, the Pulsar PG3250 also comes with the basic documentation and an owner's manual (opens in a new tab), allowing you to start it right away.

 The Pulsar PG3250 is EPA approved, but NOT CARB-compliant.
 Thus, it cannot be purchased or sold in California.

 However, it features a spark arrestor, making it usable in forested areas.